-Citation: 33 CFR 151.63 ((b)3)
+Citations: 33 CFR 151.63 ((b)3)

-Verify no plastics or synthetics are discharged overboard IAW 33 CFR 151.67 plastics.
-Most vessels separate other garbage from plastics by using dedicated garbage cans; however, plastic may still end up in the garbage stream.
+Verify no plastics or synthetics are discharged overboard IAW 33 CFR 151.67

 Background: Discharge of plastics is not allowed in any waters.
 Plastic items are often difficult to break down naturally and impact wildlife.
 Garbage sorting crews often check the garbage for disposal of plastics.
-This includes plastic bottles, caps, wrappings, blister cards, and other
+This includes plastic bottles, caps, wrappings, blister cards, and other plastics.
+Most vessels separate other garbage from plastics by using dedicated garbage cans; however, plastic may still end up in the garbage stream.